 The greatest goalscorer in the history of the Premier League predictably finds himself on this feature, Alan Shearer plundering 84 of his 260 league goals after his 30th birthday.

-Shearer was the best English forward of his generation and a complete attacking talent, combining a physical presence with strong aerial ability and lethal finishing off either foot.
+Shearer was the best English forward of his generation and a complete attacking talent, combining physical presence with strong aerial ability and lethal finishing off either foot.

 Few images are more iconic than the Newcastle number nine setting off in celebration with one arm aloft, eclipsing his boyhood side’s all-time goalscoring record with 206 goals in the famous black and white colours.